 The examples below show how you can add Mobile Security to protect resources from mobile devices that connect to Firebox through a wireless or VPN connection.

 Because mobile devices can use networks that are not connected to your Firebox to connect to resources outside your network (such as web servers or cloud-based applications), Mobile Security cannot enforce mobile device compliance for resources that are not inside your network.

 Mobile Security for Wireless Connections

 To use Mobile Security to protect your network resources from mobile devices that connect to a wireless network, make sure that wireless users connect to a separate network subnet.
-The subsequent sections describe several examples of how you can add Mobile Security to your existing wireless network.
+Some options for how to add Mobile Security to your wireless network are described in these examples.